 When discussing explosion injuries, the word “catastrophic” is a recurring theme.
 That is because injuries from explosions are just that – catastrophic.
 Victims of explosion injuries are often permanently disabled and unable to live the life they are accustomed to.
 In the aftermath of an explosion injury, victims often turn to the Doan Law Firm for help recovering the compensation they need.
-Here, our Texas explosion attorneys want to discuss the most common injuries that we encounter in these incidents.
-If you have suffered an explosion injury in Texas our attorneys are ready to fight to get you compensated.
+Here, our explosion attorneys want to discuss the most common injuries that we encounter in these incidents.
+If you have suffered an explosion injury our attorneys are ready to fight to get you compensated.

 Explosion Injury FAQ: